Axway/streams-open-docs/content/en/docs/publishers/publisher-http-post.md

 | 413 Request Entity Too Large | Indicates that the server refuses to accept the request because the payload size is beyond 1MB, which is the limit for Streams.|
 | 415 Unsupported Media Type | Indicates that the server refuses to accept the request because the payload format defined in the publish request is in an unsupported format.
 Only application/json is supported. |

-Beyond those specific errors, you can also receive any of the [generic Streams API errors](/docs/topics-api/#error-codes).
+Besides those specific errors, you can also receive any of the [generic Streams API errors](/docs/topics-api/#error-codes).